aceade/corpolc-inventory/README.md

 ## About

-This is a somewhat satirical project/employee/site directory for a fictional evil corporation.
+This is a project/employee/site directory for a fictional evil corporation.
 I started this as some basic Spring practice, but decided to expand it as a means of teaching myself penetration testing.

 #### Things to note: